 On 2 November 2015, Visa Europe Ltd agreed to sell 100% of its share capital to Visa Inc. The deal closed on 21 June 2016.
 As a member and shareholder of Visa Europe Ltd, Santander UK received upfront consideration made up of cash and convertible preferred stock.
+The convertible preferred stock is now held by Santander Equity Investments Limited (SEIL), outside the ring fenced bank.
 Conversion of the preferred stock into Class A Common Stock of Visa Inc. depends on the outcome of litigation against Visa involving UK & Ireland (UK&I) multilateral interchange fees (MIFs).
-Following ringfencing, all Visa stock is now held by Santander Equity Investments Limited (SEIL), outside the ring fenced bank.
-In valuing the preferred stock, SEIL makes adjustments for illiquidity and the potential for changes in conversion rate.
 In June 2020 the Supreme Court issued a judgment finding that MIFs restricted competition.
-In 2020 this resulted in the fair value of the convertible preferred stock being reduced by £10m.